Spence Lake, Manitoba

 Spence Lake is a community in the Canadian province of Manitoba.
 It is located south of Meadow Portage and was named for a local rancher, John Baptiste Spence.
 Grandfather John Baptiste Spence lived and died in the early 1900's in Meadow Portage.
-His daughter is my mother Delma.
+His daughter is named Delma.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Spence Lake had a population of 70 living in 39 of its 85 total private dwellings, a change of from its 2016 population of 53.
 With a land area of 29.13 km2, it had a population density of in 2021.